jordynMcginnis/crypto-chart/README.md

 d

-Different projects choose different testing tradeoffs based on how often components change, and how much logic they contain.
+Different projects choose different testing tradeoffs based on how often components change, and how  logic they contain.
 If you haven’t decided on a testing strategy yet, we recommend that you start with creating simple smoke tests for your components:

 ```js
 import React from 'react';